-Refreshing, floral and delicious, this Blueberry Lavender Lemonade has the perfect balance between sour and sweet, and just the right amount of lavender to make it pop!
+Refreshing, floral and delicious, this Blueberry Lavender Mocktail has the perfect balance between sour and sweet, and just the right amount of lavender to make it pop!

 It can be difficult to use lavender when cooking: adding too much can destroy a recipe, making it taste like soap.
 That was my main concern while developing this recipe, and it took me a few tries to make it just perfect for everyone!